kodecocodes/i9t/app-thinning/app-thinning.markdown

 Once the images are copied over into the Assets catalog, delete the Santa Cruz PNGs from the resources folder.

 Build and run the application.
-Notice that the Santa Cruz image is still being displayed and if you use **dump_app_contents**, the Santa Cruz set of images will no longer be displayed.
+Notice that the Santa Cruz image is still being displayed and if you use **dump_app_contents**, the Santa Cruz set of images will no longer be part of the top level content in the IPA.
 You can verify the Assets catalog has the name Santa Cruz by typing **dump_asset_names** in **LLDB**.
 Finally, you can see how many copies of the Santa Cruz image are currently in the app by typing in LLDB:

 ```
 (lldb) assets_for_name Santa Cruz
 ```

-This will spit out an `NSArray` containing 1 image.

 >**Note:** Although PNGs are a good way to provide resources, you should also consider using vectorized PDFs.
 Xcode breaks down the PDF and resizes the image as needed, essentially future-proofing your app for whatever screen sizes Apple will dream up next.
-All the other thumbnail images use vectorized PDFs to achieve this in the sample project.
+All the other thumbnail images in Old CA Maps use vectorized PDFs.

 ## Lazily (Down)Loading Content

-Now that you have provided the infrastructure for Apple to slice your Asset Catalog resources, it's time to take a more aggressive approach at limiting content by using **On-Demand Resources** or **ODR**.
+Now that you've provided the infrastructure for Apple to slice your Asset Catalog resources, it's time to take a more aggressive approach at limiting content by using **On-Demand Resources**, or simply, **ODR**.

 The primary class responsible for dealing with ODR is called **NSBundleResourceRequest**.
-This class is responsible for fetching the resources that need to be downloaded from the App Store through **Tags**.
+This class is handles fetching the resources that need to be downloaded from the App Store through **Tags**.
 These Tags are string names you can attach to resources to properly identify which group of resources to download.

-Wait so what's an on-demand resource?
+Wait so what's the resource consist of for the On-Demand Resources?
 It can consist of images, data, OpenGL shaders, SpriteKit Particles, Watchkit Complications etc. The main thing to note is that ODR can't be executable code.
 Fortunately, NSBundles fall into the data file category, so you can apply ODR to the bundles without changing any of the bundle infrastructure within Old CA Maps.

-Time to finally whip out the coding skrillz.
+Time to finally whip out some coding skrillz.
 Navigate to **MapChromeViewController.swift** and hunt down the **downloadAndDisplayMapOverlay()** function.
-It is here that you will replace the content of a local bundle with the content of an ODR bundle.
+It's here that you'll replace the synchronous loading of a local bundle into an asynchronous load for a remote bundle

 Change the **downloadAndDisplayMapOverlay** function to now look like: